The Garden of Remembrance

 Single, double and premium niche options are available at The Garden of Remembrance.
 The premium niches allow family members and loved ones to be housed together in a shared area with fully customizable plaques to celebrate the lives of those who have passed.

-Nine fully air-conditioned spaces are also available for Christian wakes, funeral and memorial services.
-Ranging from 1,000 to 2,250 sq feet with a seating capacity of 20 to 300 persons, the Chapel and memorial rooms of various sizes are available to cater to different needs.
+Six fully air-conditioned spaces are also available for Christian funeral wakes and memorial services.
+Ranging from 1,000 to 2,250 sq feet with a seating capacity of up to 300 persons, the Chapel and memorial rooms of various sizes are available to cater to different needs.